JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 In our case, we used the River SSL Kubernetes cluster at UChicago [@river] for setting up and benchmarking our Ceph clusters.
 Kubernetes clusters should ideally have a monitoring infrastructure setup to monitor several system parameters in real-time and also record them while running experiments.
 We used Prometheus [@turnbull2018monitoring] and Grafana [@brattstrom2017scalable] to set up monitoring as they are the industry standards and hence wrote workflows for deploying their corresponding operators on a Kubernetes cluster.
-A Grafana dashboard snapshot showing the CPU usage, Memory pressure and the Network saturation while running our experiments is given here. [^ourdashboard]
+A Grafana dashboard snapshot showing the CPU usage, memory pressure, and the Network saturation while running our experiments is given here. [^ourdashboard]

 ![The grafana dashboard from our experiment.](./figures/monitoring1.png){#fig:grafana .center height=25% width=50%}